anupHattiholi/spring-boot-multi-env-app/README.md

 # spring-boot-multi-env-app
-Multiple environment file ready spring boot app
+This application enable you to have multiple environment to ready for deployment